 2. Direct extra food of high quality to feed people by donating to food shelves and other similar strategies.

-3. Use lower quality food residuals for agricultural uses, such as food for chickens or other foul.
+3. Use lower quality food residuals for agricultural uses, such as food for chickens or other fowl.

 4. Direct food residuals for compost, anaerobic digestion, and land application.